 Description

-Pleiospilos nelii is a dwarf succulent plant with one or more pairs of opposite leaves that form a clefted egg-shaped body.
-The leaves are grey-green to brownish with tiny dark dots that are, in fact, stomata (pores in the epidermis).
-Each year, a new pair of leaves is produced, emerging from the fissure between the two older leaves.
+Pleiospilos nelii is a dwarf succulent with one or more pairs of opposite leaves that form a clefted, egg-shaped body.
+The leaves are grey-green to brownish with tiny, dark dots that are, in fact, stomata (pores in the epidermis).
+Each year, a new pair of leaves emerge from the fissure between the two older leaves.
 The bodies can grow up to 3.2 inches (8 cm) tall and 4 inches (10 cm) in diameter.

-The daisy-like flowers have numerous narrow, yellow-orange to salmon petals with white bases, measure about 3 inches (7.5 cm) in diameter, and appear from the fissure between the leaves, usually from early spring to mid-summer or sometimes in fall.
-They smell like coconut, open in the afternoon, and close at sunset over a bloom period of several days.
-The fruits are capsules with 9 to 15, mostly 11 locules, and open when wet to release the tiny seeds.
+The daisy-like flowers appear from the fissure between the leaves, usually from early spring to midsummer or sometimes in fall, and have numerous narrow, yellow-orange to salmon petals with white bases.
+The flowers can reach about 3 inches (7.5 cm) in diameter and smell like coconut.
+Over a bloom period of several days, they open in the afternoon and close at sunset.
+The fruits are capsules with 9 to 15 locules, mostly 11, that open when wet to release the tiny seeds.

 How to Grow and Care for Pleiospilos nelii

 Light: This plant requires bright light but not too much direct sunlight.
-So, a windowsill that receives 4 to 5 hours of direct sunlight in the morning and partial shade in the afternoon will be a perfect spot for indoor growing.
+A windowsill that receives 4 to 5 hours of direct sunlight in the morning and partial shade in the afternoon will be perfect for indoor growing.

 Soil: Pleiospilos nelii thrives in porous soil that allows water to drain away quickly.
 Therefore, use commercial soil for succulents or make your own well-draining mix.